trigodeepak/stone_paper_scissor/README.md

   - Analyse the result obtained
   - Make a guess what will the user will input next
   - Based on this prediction it will give certain input.
-  - And user will keep on playing with ai
+  - And user will keep on playing with AI

-Hence user can play with the ai.
+Hence user can play with the AI.

 This is made by:
   Anita : @Anitaasanu,